rptynan/part2-dissertation/README.md

   crunchcc as an argument to choose the compiler.
 * **envs.sh** - source this (`. path/to/envs.sh`) to get environmental
   variables required by liballocs and the dependencies.
+* **partialbuilds.sh** - functions to help with building a kernel which is partially crunched and non-crunched.
+* **typessplitter** - useds to split a big types.c into multiple source files which will hopefully not break the linker.
+Invoked as `split.py <types.c source> <number to split to>`.

 ### conf
 * **CRUNCHED** - kernel config with various options I needed added in.
 Should